tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 print(greeting)
 ```

-Now invoke the script using the python debugger using the command below.
+Now invoke the script using the python debugger via the command below.

 ```
 python -m pdb pdb_exercie_1.py
 ```

 In the above ``pdb`` is three letter acronym for Python DeBugger.
-You should be greeted by the prompt below.
+You should be
+greeted by the prompt below.

 ```
 > pdb_exercise_1.py(1)<module>()